 Trainers Black or white –no designer labels, standard cut at ankle

-Plain black jogging bottoms or leggings may be worn in the winter.
+Plain black jogging bottoms or leggings may be worn in winter.

 Please provide your child with a clear pencil case (any ‘themed’ cases will be sent home).
-They will need a basic set of stationery in school every day, this includes; an HB pencil, a handwriting pen (no biros), a set of coloured pencils, rubber, sharpener, small ruler and a glue stick.
+They will need a basic set of stationery in school every day, this includes; an HB pencil, a blue handwriting pen (no biros), a set of coloured pencils, rubber, sharpener, small 15cm ruler, whiteboard pen, purple biro and a glue stick.
 These items remain the responsibility of your child.
 We have a small stock of stationery which can be used if items run out but please ensure you check regularly that your child has everything they need to support their learning.